jorgegarciia8/dashboard-ventas-pbi/README.md

 ## 📄 Full Technical Report

-A complete technical documentation of this project is available here:
+A complete technical documentation (In Spanish) of this project is available here:

 👉 [Download Report](technical_report.pdf)